telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

 These extension methods are located in the __System.Data.Entity__ namespace.
 As the **Local** property represents the local data, we need to first load the data from the database.
 Then, by calling __ToBindingList__ method we make sure that our **RadGridView** and the **Local** data will be synchronized.

->note When adding new rows in **RadGridView** by default the *Id* cell of the new rows will be *0* since the data was not send to the database, therefore no *UniqueId* has been assigned yet.
+>tip When adding new rows in **RadGridView** by default the *Id* cell of the new rows will be *0* since the data was not send to the database, therefore no *UniqueId* has been assigned yet.
 >